In-Depth Conversica Review

 Conversica covers one part of the go-to-market workflow: AI-driven engagement after leads are in your system.
 ZoomInfo covers more ground, starting with the largest B2B data platform in the industry and extending through intelligence, engagement, and execution.
 For teams evaluating Conversica, ZoomInfo addresses the data gap that conversation-only platforms leave open and provides its own AI-powered engagement through GTM Workspace.

-ZoomInfo is an AI GTM platform that lets your sales reps walk into every call knowing why the deal is moving, who's championing it, and what's likely to happen next.
+ZoomInfo is an all-in-one AI GTM Platform that lets your sales reps walk into every call knowing why the deal is moving, who's championing it, and what's likely to happen next.
 Your marketers can describe audiences in plain language and launch plays against accounts that match your proven win patterns.
 No engineering ticket required.
 Your leaders can see deal risk before it shows up in CRM stage fields.

 That depth comes from the GTM Context Graph, an intelligence layer built on the largest B2B dataset in the industry (500M contacts, 100M companies, 135M+ verified phone numbers, 120M direct-dial phone numbers, and 200M+ verified business email addresses), unified with your CRM records, conversation transcripts, and behavioral signals.
+GTM Workspace delivers this intelligence to sellers; GTM Studio delivers it to marketers and RevOps; APIs and MCP deliver it to any tool, agent, or workflow your team builds.

 The Data Foundation: 500M contacts, 100M companies, and the signals that reveal when they're buying.